 Across the nation, Black churches raised money to support the boycott and collected new and slightly used shoes to replace the tattered footwear of Montgomery's Black citizens, many of whom walked everywhere rather than ride the buses and submit to segregation laws.

-Ultimately, the United States Supreme Court ordered city of Montgomery to integrate the transit system.
-And King emerged as an internationally celebrated leader of the civil rights.
+Ultimately, the United States Supreme Court ordered the city of Montgomery to integrate the transit system and King emerged as an internationally celebrated leader of civil rights.

 In 2021, on the Montgomery Bus Boycott's 66th anniversary, the one-time Alabama seamstress was honored with a monument at the Rosa Parks Museum in Montgomery.
 The memorial, comprised of black steel spires in a "V" shape with an outline of Parks' face, appears at the site near where she was arrested, according to The Associated Press.